-Measures used to evaluate quality performance in NYS are largely based on The National Committee for Quality Assurance's (NCQA) Healthcare Effectiveness Data and Information Set (HEDIS®), the Original Source Data Submitter (which replaced the Encounter Intake System), Prevention Quality Indicator (PQI) measures developed by the Agency for Healthcare Research and Quality (AHRQ), the Uniform Assessment System for New York (UAS-NY), the National Core Indicators Survey (NCI), and consumer satisfaction surveys including the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey.
+Measures used to evaluate quality performance in NYS are largely based on The National Committee for Quality Assurance's (NCQA) Healthcare Effectiveness Data and Information Set (HEDIS[®]), the Original Source Data Submitter (which replaced the Encounter Intake System), Prevention Quality Indicator (PQI) measures developed by the Agency for Healthcare Research and Quality (AHRQ), the Uniform Assessment System for New York (UAS-NY), the National Core Indicators Survey (NCI), and consumer satisfaction surveys including the Consumer Assessment of Healthcare Providers and Systems (CAHPS[®]) survey.
 In addition to national measures obtained from these sources, NYS has expanded its evaluation of managed care organizations to include state-specific measures.
 The QARR quality measurement set, and other NYS-specific data sources used for assessment of the managed care delivery system in NYS are described below.

-The Quality Assurance Reporting Requirements (QARR) Measurement Set

-The collection of QARR data was implemented to monitor the quality of care delivered by managed care plans.
-QARR is a public reporting system largely based on HEDIS® measures of quality.
-QARR also includes NYS-specific measures and information collected using CAHPS® surveys.
-The NYSDOH sponsors a CAHPS® survey for both adult and children enrolled in Medicaid managed care and CHPlus.
+The Quality Assurance Reporting Requirements (QARR) Measurement Set quality.
+QARR also includes NYS-specific measures and information collected using CAHPS[®] surveys.
+The NYSDOH sponsors a CAHPS[®] survey for both adult and children enrolled in Medicaid managed care and CHPlus.
 Adult and child surveys are conducted on alternating years.
 An MLTC-focused survey is also administered every two years.